vincentniyitanga/BankApp/README.md

 * `AddAccountDialog`, the GUI dialog to add a bank account to a selected customer;
 * `ShowAccountsFrame`, the GUI frame to show all the bank accounts for a selected customer;
 * `DepositDialog`, the GUI dialog to depoist a certain amount of money to a selected bank account;
-* `WithdrawDialog`, the GUI dialog to withdraw a certain amount of money from a selected bank account;
 * `TransferDialog`, the GUI dialog to transfer a certain amount of money from a selected bank account to anther bank account;

 ## Your Tasks